Design

 Installation

-- Measuring window openings
+- Measuring window openings - the critical measurements

-- Measuring rectangular openings
+- Measuring rectangular openings - some precautions

-- Templates for irregular openings
+- Templates for windows - methods for templates of irregular openings

 - Structural reinforcements - a variety of materials

-- Glazing bars - installaton
+- Glazing bars - installation

 - Trimming came on site - a method of reducing the panel to fit